srclosson/div-panel/README.md

 ```

 There are four callbacks provided.
-1. `onDivPanelInit`: Called when your panel is contructed and you html is available.
+1. `onDivPanelInit`: Called when your panel is contructed and your html is available.
 2. `onDivPanelDataUpdate`: Called with the data retrieved from the datasource.
 3. `onDivPanelEnterEditMode`: Called whenever you enter edit mode.
 4. `onDivPanelExitEditMode`: Called whenever you exit edit mode.